uDEVOPS2020/ContextLearning/Use Case 4/Readme.md

 **Code**.
 Python code files/scripts to: i) perform defect prediction on a dataset in the same format as the Dataset's folder files; this includes code for training the Random Forest and Logistic Regression models.
 Feature stability is computed according to the algorithm described in [2]. ii) Random Forest algorithm represent the worst case, in which each tree considers different features at each execution; Logistic Regression represents the best case since the selected features (the ones with a positive coefficient) are very often the same.

-To reproduce:  se artifact_RF.py and artifact_LR.py scripts.
+To reproduce:  run the artifact_RF.py and artifact_LR.py scripts.

 *Prerequisites*:
 Python (version >3)